Breaking News: The winners of the 2021 Asia Pacific and Middle East Off-Track Awards have been announced. Watch the show to find out which teams won.

 In addition to these new virtual elements, Shell Eco-marathon 2021 will also aim to get back out on a track, when and where safely possible across the regions.
 Stay tuned to the On-track Programme to be updated on potential physical competitions this season.

-Read on to start preparing for the Virtual League!
+Read on to stay up to date with the Virtual League!

 In 2021, Shell Eco-marathon is adopting a hybrid model comprising definitively of virtual elements, and where possible, on-track elements.
 This structure will allow for maximum flexibility to adjust to prevailing safety and travel conditions due to COVID-19, while still ensuring a robust Shell Eco-marathon offering in 2021.